Last updated on October 31, 2025

 A few years later, when the Garfield’s welcomed their second child to the world, Fraternal Exaltation was created.
 Wizards printed 220 to once again be handed out to family and important Wizards employees.

 Because of these cards’ rarities, their price tag is on the level of Black Lotus.
-One copy of Splendid Genesis emerged on the market and is currently up for sale for $30,000!
+At least one copy of Splendid Genesis emerged on the market and asks for $50,000!
 So, get in line for that one, I guess.

 #4.
 Proposal